dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-Snowplow-data.md

 The setup wizard will prompt you to enter a port number for the database.
 Enter `5029`.
 (The default port for Infobright.)

 When prompted to enter the database name to connect to, you can leave this option blank.
-(ChartIO will later list all the databases available so you can select the one you use for Snowplow.)
+(ChartIO will later list all the databases available so you can select the one you use for DreamFactory.)

 When prompted, enter your database administrator name and password.
-ChartIO will use this to log onto your database, create a user with read only access to your Snowplow data, and make that user the one for whom an SSH connection is established to the ChartIO webapp.
+ChartIO will use this to log onto your database, create a user with read only access to your DreamFactory data, and make that user the one for whom an SSH connection is established to the ChartIO webapp.

 ChartIO should now list all the databases on Infobright.
-Select the one you use for Snowplow.
+Select the one you use for DreamFactory.

 When prompted to enter an existing read-only role, leave blank.
 (So ChartIO creates a new role.)